Introduce School Placement Raw Score Cut Off Point And Save Our Education

 The decision that nearly every grade and raw score obtained by students should earn them a place in our secondary schools does not make logic sense.

-While the Free SHS policy aims at increasing access to secondary education, and that is worth commending.
-However, the financial commitments of the nation towards paying fees, feeding and the supply of other logistics must be incurred on students with good grades and raw scores.
+While the Free SHS policy aims at increasing access to secondary education, and that is worth commending, the financial commitments of the nation towards paying fees, feeding, and the supply of other logistics must be incurred on students with good grades and raw scores.
+Better still, the level of support you get should match the grades you make as you progress with your study.

-We need to use Free SHS investment on students who have exhibited academic seriousness at the basic school level and the potential to excel.
-The wholesale application of the policy means that, government is investing hard-earned financial resource on Junior High School graduates who make bad grades as well.
+We need to use free SHS investment on students who have exhibited academic seriousness at the basic school level and have the potential to excel.
+The wholesale application of the policy means that the government is investing hard-earned financial resources in junior high school graduates who make bad grades as well.

-Such a move is a bad investment decision, no matter the defence with put up for it.
+Such a move is a bad investment decision, no matter the defence put up for it.

-This will let would be BECE graduates become serious.
+This will let the BECE candidates become serious.

 It will make parents sit up.